Maryland Social Work Licensing Requirements

 1. Accumulate the required supervised experience.

-After your application has been approved by the Board, you can register to take the ASWB advanced generalist exam, which costs $260*.
+After your application has been approved by the Board, you can register to take the ASWB Advanced Generalist exam, which costs $260 (as of January 2019).
+This is a 170-item test on general social work practice.

 4. Receive your LCSW license from the Board.

-Once you have passed the ASWB exam and paid the necessary fee of $75*, you will receive your license from the Board.
+Once you have passed the ASWB exam and the Board has received all of the required documentation for your application, you are eligible to obtain your LCSW license.
+You must pay a fee of $75 to receive your license from the Board.

 Licensed Certified Social Worker-Clinical (LCSW-C)